smeznar/ontology-completion-with-graph-learners/README.md

-# Link Analysis meets Ontologies: Are Embeddings the Answer?
+# Ontology Completion with Graph-based Machine Learning: A Comprehensive Evaluation
-This repository contains code that is used and presented as part of the paper **_Link Analysis meets Ontologies: Are Embeddings the Answer?_**, that can be found [here](https://arxiv.org/abs/2111.11710).
+This repository contains code that is used and presented as part of the paper **_Ontology Completion with Graph-based Machine Learning: A Comprehensive Evaluation_**, that can be found [here](https://arxiv.org/abs/2111.11710).

 ## Getting started